NLP (parsing, translation, generation),

 2015-07: We received Yahoo!
 Faculty Engagement Award.

-My research interests are mainly in the algorithmic and formal aspects of computational linguistics (esp. parsing and machine translation) and artificial intelligence in general.
+My research interests are mainly in the algorithmic and formal aspects of computational linguistics (esp. parsing and machine translation)

 The key questions that motivate my research are: